dohmandjo/cse280-course/prove07.md

 ## Question 4

 Identify the Depth First Search tree and the Breadth First Search tree for the graph below.
 Your answer should be a comma separated list of tuples showing each of the edges in the Tree.
-For example, if the edge between vertex $c$ and $e$ was in the tree, you would write $(c,e)$.
+For example, to represent a path between $c$ and $d$ going through $e$ the representation would be $(c,e), (e,d)$.
 Start your traversal from vertex $a$ for both types.
+There may be multiple correct answers.

 ![](prove07_graph3.png)